Shear Genius

 Shear Genius is an American reality television series on the Bravo network that focuses on hair styling.
 The show ran for three seasons, from April 2007 to April 2010.
 It was hosted by actress Jaclyn Smith in seasons one and two and by Brazilian model Camila Alves for season three.

 In the show, contestants compete with each other to create the best hair style and are usually restricted in time, materials, and theme.
 Their designs are judged and one or more stylists are eliminated each week, until the winner is determined.

 Broadcast

 The first season of the show aired in April and May 2007, immediately after the low-rated Top Design wrapped up its run.
 Unlike its predecessor, however, Shear Genius became a word-of-mouth fan favorite and a second season started airing in June 2008.
 Despite the comparative lack of success for Top Design, it was also renewed.

 Judges

 As of the third season, the judging panel includes Camila Alves, Kim Vo and Jonathan Antin.
 Previous judges included Jaclyn Smith, Sally Hershberger, Michael Carl and Kelly Atterton.
-Mentors René Fris (seasons 1–2) and Orlando Pita (season 3), though not a permanent judges, are featured every episode.
+Mentors René Fris (seasons 1–2) and Orlando Pita (season 3), though not a permanent, judges are featured in every episode.
 Usually, an additional guest judge will sit in on the panel every week.